barryclark/jekyll-now/_posts/2018-2-25-improvement-distributed-training.md

 In the last blog about [Distributed TensorFlow](/distributed-tensorflow), we have provided some
 fundamental knowledge of Distributed Training in this framework.
 However, it is not enough if we want to apply it efficiently.
-Today, we will five some additional tricks to make use of Distributed Computing better.
+Today, we will provide some additional tricks to make use of Distributed Computing better in [OtoNhanh.vn](https://www.otonhanh.vn/).

 # I) Facebook's tricks to train ImageNet faster.